tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 geolocation entry based on the client's determined location.
 This location can be used to influence server behavior, such as by causing the server to return responses relevant to the client's location.
-The format of the geolocation entry is the same as that defined for IP geolocation feeds in {{!GEOFEED=RFC8805}}.
+The format of the geolocation hint is the same as that defined for IP geolocation feeds in {{!GEOFEED=RFC8805}}.
 It only allows for coarse-level location specification.

-This header aims to provide rough geolocation hints to servers based on the client’s determined location, shifting geolocation from a passive IP-based approach to an active client-controlled one.
+This header aims to provide rough geolocation hints to servers based on the client’s network location, shifting geolocation from a passive IP-based approach to an active client-controlled one.
 This not only allows the client to influence how their location is interpreted, but it also reduces the need for extensive IP address pools when clients mask their IP addresses through VPNs or proxies.
-Typically, VPN providers need to purchase egress IPs for each region to maintain accurate geolocation.
-With client-determined location, the hint can minimize the number of IP addresses needed while still supporting location-based services such as weather, local news, and search results.
-In addition, the hint reduces reliance on third-party GeoFeeds which often come with limitations such as outdated IP-to-location mappings and ongoing maintenance costs.
+Typically, VPN or proxy providers need to purchase egress IPs for each region to maintain accurate geolocation.
+With a client-provided location hint, the hint can minimize the number of IP addresses needed while still supporting location-specific content such as weather, local news, and search results.
+In addition, the hint reduces reliance on geo-IP feeds that often come with limitations such as outdated IP-to-location mappings and ongoing maintenance costs.

 The mechanism by which the client determines its geolocation is beyond